 How our research drives transformations in digital life

-The Critical Digital Infrastructures and Interfaces (CDII) research group scrutinises the underlying and unseen technologies and beliefs that drive digital experiences into our world.
+The Deakin Digital Life Lab (formerly the Critical Digital Infrastructure and Interfaces research group) scrutinises the underlying and unseen technologies and beliefs that drive digital experiences into our world.
 Our work investigates how these systems are designed, governed and impact society.

 Underlying digital technologies we depend on increasingly mediate human interactions and our research interrogates the ethical, legal and societal implications.
 We address equitable design of data flows, sovereignty of personal information in markets and geopolitics, and the back-end ecological impact of emergent practices like generative AI.
 Why is it easier to believe that data is truth than data is oil?